arucil/lua-toys/Snake/README.md

 # Snake
-A snake game using the LÖVE 2d game engine.
+A snake game using the LÖVE 2d game engine (0.10.2).

 # Playing
 Left-click to start.